 It is going to be a huge challenge but the urgency around the need for this means we need to absolutely embrace this target and run with it… fast!

-What does Net Zero mean to Workman?
+What does Net Zero real estate mean to Workman?

-It will also cost.
+Indeed, it will also cost.

-New industry skills
+New industry skills to achieve Net Zero

-A call to arms – and we’re ready
+A call to arms – and we’re ready for Net Zero

-Sustainability & Wellbeing Director
+Vicky Cotton, Sustainability & Wellbeing Director